 Copper coils last 5 or 10 years depending on which type is fitted and works straight away.

 You should check regularly for the coil threads by feeling.
 This is to ensure the coil hasn’t moved out of place.
+If you can’t feel your coil strings please book an appointment with the practice nurse for an examination and use alternative contraceptrion while awaiting the appointment.
+Also consider whether you need emergency contraception.

 You may also want to watch this video about pre-fitting preparation and this video providing information about after a coil is fitted: